Tips For Selling Your Unused Stuff

 Some popular app options are:

 These are the most common apps out there right now for selling your stuff.
-Of course, technology is always changing, so who knows what apps will be around in the future!
+Of course, technology is always changing, so who knows what apps will be available in the future!

 Ship Items For A Wider Reach

 Remember, you don’t necessarily have to look in your local area.
-I personally like quick turnarounds and I’m not a fan of shipping things.
-For me, the easiest way to do it is to find somebody who’s local who can pick it up today or tomorrow and get it over with.
+I personally like quick turnarounds, but I’m not a fan of shipping things.
+For me, the easiest way to do it is to find somebody who’s local and can pick it up today or tomorrow and get it over with.
 That way, I don’t have to go through the whole method of shipping and find out how much the shipping would cost for the item and all of that good stuff.

 Garage Sales Are Usually More Work Than They’re Worth